Severe Weather & Your Community

 Is resistant roofing worth the investment?

-Yes, especially since Texas ranks #1 out of all states when it comes to experiencing significant hailstorms.
+Yes, especially since Texas ranks #1 out of all states when experiencing significant hailstorms.
 So, it may not come as a surprise that resistant roofing is essential for many communities.
-With this in mind, there's several options residents can choose from to protect their homes from significant damage.
+With this in mind, there are several options residents can choose from to protect their homes from significant damage.

 So, I've invested in the proper safety measures to protect my home from hail.
 What should I do to stay safe during a hailstorm?

 Find a safe space with no windows or mirrors to take shelter.

 If there's no nearby building, find a low-lying area and protect your head.

 Pull over at a safe location (not under a bridge or highway).

 Turn your back to the windows/sunroof and cover your head and back with blankets or clothes to prevent injury.

 What sources can I reference to prepare for extreme weather?